baadaa/b-as-in-bald/_portfolio/b-as-in-bald.md

   </section>
   <section class="info">
     <h3>Dev Notes:</h3>
-    <p>Website is handcrafted from scratch in <small>HTML/(S)CSS/JS</small> and finalized with <small>Jekyll</small>.
+    <p>Website is handcrafted from scratch in <small>HTML/(S)CSS/JS</small> with mobile-first approach, and finalized with <small>Jekyll</small>.
 All content sections are available in both English and Korean, each properly tagged with language meta data for proper <small>SEO</small>. <code>&lt;head&gt;</code> section was carefully crafted with practical meta data, including Open Graph tags.
 Everything was built with the modularity and flexibility in mind&mdash;from graphics to interactive components&mdash;and as an extended goal, each element will expand in scale and in content over time.
     </p>
   </section>
 </section>